pedrokpp/discord-token-grabber/README.md

 ## TODO
 - [x] Send it to a Discord Webhook
-- [x] Executable that generates automatically token grabber with URL and OUTPUTNAME provided
+- [x] Executable that generates automatically token grabber with webhook URL and OUTPUTNAME provided
+- [ ] Check if user has go installed when using the generator
 - [ ] Get more information about the target